 How To Find Drop Shipping Suppliers?

-Finding a supplier is a necessary step in order for you to launch and run your drop shipping business.
-There are a number of factors you have to consider when you are looking for the right drop shipping supplier, who provide you with the products that you’ll be offering on your online store.
+Finding a supplier is a necessary step in order for you to launch and run your dropshipping business.
+There are a number of factors you have to consider when you are looking for the right dropshipping supplier who can provide you with the products that you’ll be offering on your online store.

-If you’re not familiar with the process of finding a supplier, don’t worry about it.
-We’ve got you covered with this informative guide on how to find the best suppliers for you and how to approach them.
+If you’re not familiar with the process of finding a supplier, then this article should act as an informative guide on how to find the best suppliers for you and how to approach them.

 If you’re using good old Google to look for suppliers, you might have to do so extensively and with caution.
 You’ll have to weave through some fake wholesalers, who typically have better marketing strategies.
 Here are three easy ways for you to look for legitimate and verified suppliers for your store:

-Here are a few supplier directories you might want to check out:
+Here are a couple of supplier directories you might want to check out:

 Avoid wholesalers who ask you for a monthly fee for doing business with them.
 This is just a way for a fake wholesaler to get more money out of your transactions with them.
 True wholesalers will not ask for ongoing fees.

 Retailers who pretend to be wholesalers often sell to the general public as well.
 They advertise their products as being sold at “wholesale” price so customers will believe that they are getting a good deal.
 In reality, they are getting marked up retail prices.